 Brooklyn Law School library is a member of the Federal Depository Library Program, serving as a selective depository for U.S. government documents.
 The BLS Library became a selective depository in 1974 and holds few government documents published prior to that date.
 The majority of our collection emanates from Congress and the Judiciary.
 We have a microfiche collection containing all Congressional hearings, reports, prints and bills from 1984 to date.
-The depository collection is accessible to the public Monday, – Thursday, 9:00am-8:00pm, Friday, 9:00am-6:00pm, and Saturday, 12:00pm-4:00pm.
-Patrons who need access to the collection must request specific assistance at the reference desk in order to be directed to the appropriate depository resources.
+Patrons who would like to access government documents in the collection should email the reference desk at email@example.com.

 The library will fill requests for specific materials with correct citations.
 Due to budget and staffing constraints, requests are limited to one per month with a limit of 100 pages per request.
-Please list the most important materials first.
-In addition, due to licensing constraints, all requests may not be filled.
-Photocopies and printouts of sources are mailed to inmate’s return address.
+Please list the most desired materials first.
+In addition, due to licensing constraints, not all requests may be filled.
+Photocopies and printouts of sources will be mailed to an incarcerated individual’s return address.
 Please mail correspondence to:

 Brooklyn Law School Library

 Most of Brooklyn Law School Library's research and reference materials do not circulate.
 The materials that do circulate are located primarily in the main and international collections on the lower level.
 Circulating materials may be borrowed upon presentation of a valid Brooklyn Law School identification card.